Fully-Passive Twin-Field Quantum Key Distribution: Comparison with Fully Passive BB84

 \section{Comparison with Fully Passive BB84}

-We have recently proposed a fully-passive BB84 scheme \cite{FullyPassiveThis}, which can impressively also remove active modulators for both decoy-state choice and encoding.
-The scheme can also potentially be used for fully passive measurement-device-independent QKD.
+Previously, we have proposed a fully passive BB84 scheme \cite{FullyPassiveThis}, which can impressively remove active modulators for both decoy-state choice and encoding. \footnote{Another work \cite{FullyPassiveAlternative} that uses an alternative decoy-state analysis and security proof has also been reported.
+Also, there have been two successful experimental demonstrations \cite{PassiveExperiment01,PassiveExperiment02} of fully passive BB84.}

-However, Ref. \cite{FullyPassiveThis} focuses on a polarization encoding setup (or an equivalent time-bin phase encoding scheme) involving two different optical modes, and post-selects from states spanning the entire 3D Bloch sphere.
-This is a very different idea from what we propose in this work for TF-QKD, which always prepares states in the same polarization mode and performs slicing and matching for just the different relative phases between pulses.
+However, Ref. \cite{FullyPassiveThis} focuses on a two-mode encoding setup (which can be either polarization-encoding or equivalently time-bin phase encoding), and it post-selects from states spanning the entire 3D Bloch sphere.
+This is an entirely different setup from what we propose in this work for TF-QKD, which always prepares states in a single mode (using phase-encoding) and performs slicing and matching for the different relative phases between pulses.